Four Tools for the New Homestead You Need Today

 I’m a 5’2 young lady and, until just recently, I wasn’t too physically active.
 Also, until just recently, I was able to “push” all of the heavy liftings, carrying and wheelbarrowing off onto my wonderful husband.
 Those days are passed and gone, for now.
-So a wagon was a must!
+So a wagon was a “must” tool for this new homestead!
+I’ll tell you me, I would spend the money over and over again for this wagon.

 This was something I found about a year and a half into my homesteading journey.
+To add to that, this would’ve saved me a lot of headaches if I would’ve found this tool when our homestead was new.
 After many deep cuts and scrapes from using various types of wire and getting smacked, and I mean SMACKED, in the head by various pieces of wood I thought “There has to be a way to keep this in place!”.

 To my surprise, it turns out I had walked by my solution many-a’-times in Home Depot.
 WALLAH!
 The Ratchet Bar Clamp.
 Clamp down that wire to your wood before stapling it down!
 Needing to screw in a board vertically to another board?
 Clamp that down, too!
 I currently own four of these and I periodically order more.
 You can get my personal favorite by clicking the picture below!

 Yes, folks, you read that correctly.
 The Hand Rakes.
-Now, these may seem so silly but here is why these will come in handy.
+Now, these may seem so silly but here is why these will come in handy and are a great tool for any new or old homestead and homesteader out there.

 You’re important.
 Your back is important and your hands are important and, maybe most importantly, your head is important.
-Make a couple investments – buy these tools.
-They’ll last you ages and save your sweet mama, grandmama, and babies from hearing those swear words they don’t want to hear.
+These tools will last you ages and save your sweet mama, grandmama, and babies from hearing those swear words they don’t want to hear.
+Happy Homesteading, Y’all!